Aarhus University By-laws

 Advisory boards

-On the recommendation of the dean, the rector establishes an advisory board at the faculties in cases in which this is required in order to achieve or maintain significant international accreditations of the faculty’s degree programmes, or when other aspects of the faculty’s central activities make this a requirement.
+Section 20.-(1) On the recommendation of the dean, the rector establishes an advisory board at the faculties in cases in which this is required in order to achieve or maintain significant international accreditations of the faculty’s degree programmes, or when other aspects of the faculty’s central activities make this necessary.

 Subsection (2) An advisory board must consist of external members who represent the target audience for the faculty’s research, degree programmes and knowledge dissemination activities, as well as the sphere of research and education.
 An advisory board must include a significant proportion of members who have received their degrees from other institutions of higher learning and who have an international perspective on research, education and knowledge dissemination.